ssanj/babyloncandle-docker/data/posts/2024-01-24-working-with-rust-result-part-6.md

     |                       this argument influences the type of `Err`
 ```

-which points to the real cause:
+Which points to the real cause:

 > expected `ParseIntError`, found `MyError`

 What this means is that when you are chaining `Result`s through `and_then` functions, all the `Err` types need to be the same.
 We can change the `Ok` type as
-much as we want but we have to `align` the errors.
+much as we want but we have to `align` the `Err` types.
 This is just something to keep in mind when using `Result`.
 If you have functions that return `Result`s with different
 `Err` types, you can create a common error type and convert each error into that type using something like `map_err`, which we will cover later.